DanielKehoe/learn-rails-copilot/13_Getting_Help.md

 You can try [RailsMentors](http://www.railsmentors.org/), a network of volunteer mentors offering free help.

 If you can pay for help, try [Codementor](https://www.codementor.io/).
-Market rates are expensive for a student, obviously, but if you are learning on the job or building an application for your own business, connecting online with a mentor might be a godsend.
+Market rates are expensive for a student but if you are on a job or building an application for your own business, connecting online with a mentor might be a godsend.

 ## Code Review

 Code review is an essential part of the development process.
 There's always more than one way to implement a feature, and some ways are better than others, but you may not know it unless you ask someone to look at your code.
 When you pair with a mentor, you get the benefit of code review.
-But even if you don't have a mentor, you can get code review online.
-StackExchange, the parent of StackOverflow, has a free site for code review, and a new service promises code review as a service:
+You also can get code reviews online.
+StackExchange, the parent of StackOverflow, has a free site for code review:

 - [codereview.stackexchange.com](http://codereview.stackexchange.com/)

+Code review is available as a service:

 Expert code review will accelerate your learning faster than anything else.